“You never did this yourself!” he said, “This is murder! Not suicide!”

 Inquest: July 12, 1873

 Before the coroner’s inquest, Kate Stoddard, allegedly, had confessed to the murder of Charles Goodrich.
 They had met through a personal advertisement that Goodrich had placed in the newspaper, looking for a wife.
 Upon meeting, each was impressed by the other, and after a brief courtship, a marriage ceremony was held.
 Kate Stoddard lived in the room on Degraw Street until the spring of 1873.
 During that time, Kate had become pregnant, and Goodrich persuaded her to have an abortion.
+Goodrich had apparently been seeing Adeline Pabor at the same time and decided that she was the one he wished to keep.
 After he became engaged to Miss Pabor, Charles told Kate that their marriage was a sham, the ceremony performed by a friend of his.
 They argued and she begged him to take her back, but he was unyielding.
 The next day she found that all of her belongings had been moved to an unfinished room in one of his buildings in Degraw Street.

 She went to see him the next day, and during an argument she drew a pistol and shot him.
 Kate left, but returned later to clean and dress the body.
 She had saved some of the dried blood from the body inside of the locket Chief Campbell had opened.
 During the frantic police search, Kate Stoddard had never left Brooklyn and had even attended the funeral of Charles Goodrich.

 At the inquest, Lucette Meyers identified the articles found in Kate Stoddard’s trunk.
 She said she knew the defendant under several names: Kate Stoddard, Amy Snow, or Stone, and as Amy Gilmore.
 Meyers was still accusing Roscoe of the murder, but said she saw him in conversation with Kate Stoddard.